montblanc18/persephonep/README.md

 PyQt is one of the most popular Python bindings for the Qt cross-platform C++ framework.
 Utilizing the characteristics of Qt as cross-platform framework, PersephoneP is able to run on multi-platform if python is installed.

+Originally PersephoneP is developed on PyQt5.
+PyQt6 was released in 2021, and PersephoneP change its framework from PyQt5 to PyQt6 in 2022.

 ## Requirement